 That’s really impressive.
 What are some key steps you took to be able to reach that success?

 One key step we took was helping people understand that other teams were facing the exact same issues they were — and that they could employ similar solutions as a result.
 To see that something as simple as a work request queue could be streamlined across the company meant we didn’t have to waste a lot of time training and retraining people.

 We’ve had a huge reduction in email.
 People receive far too much email today, and work requests via email can’t easily be managed and tracked.
 Now we have a single environment to easily reference and pull data.
 Reporting has become so much easier.
 Being able to give live status updates and transparency of the work back to our requesters has significantly improved adoption.

 Another step we take is making processes simple and unified, rather than customizing the process for every potential exception.
 We help people see that more often than not the best way forward — the happy path — is one that works for everyone.
 This leads us to dramatically simplified work requests.
-When an ad hoc item arises, we may make exceptions in the moment, but that doesn’t mean that our process needs to be adjusted for each of those ad hoc items.
+When an ad hoc request arises, we may make exceptions in the moment, but that doesn’t mean that our process needs to be adjusted for each of those ad hoc items.
 We find that simplicity goes a long way.

 What advice do you have for young people who are just starting out in a career in work management?

 Learn to listen, not wait to speak.
 And yes, there’s a difference.
 Allow yourself time to understand what is really being requested — understanding all of the parts, the what, the why, the who, the how, the when — that will make it successful.